linz/step-technical-competency-test/README.md

 You are encouraged to prepare a solution to the problem statements before the interview - we'll ask you to extend it with pseudo code if you do.
-If you don't have time, we'll ask for some live coding, but this means less time for talking.
+If you don't have time, we'll ask for some live coding.
+If you do not prepare a solution there will be less time to evaluate your depth of knowledge.

 # Sample App for STEP Technical Interviews